 - HRP:

-programme is whether or not the company engages in HRP.
+A major internal factor that can determine the success of the recruiting programme is whether or not the company engages in HRP.
 In most cases, a company cannot attract prospective employees in sufficient numbers with required skills overnight.
 A Effective HRP greatly facilitates the recruiting efforts.

 - Size of the firm: